 TopColor (1.000 1.000 1.000)

 And the planet itself appears in the game like this:

 You may make any type of planet/moon/asteroid in the same way (find with the Star browser and export with the Planet editor).
 You may add code for other objects to the same script file (actually, it's recommended to have a single script file for your whole planetary system).
 It is also useful to let SpaceEngine generate some parameters automatically, like cloud layers for gas giants.
 This is also described in the next chapter.

 First, make sure you are familiar with the basics of SE scripts.

 The full structure of the planet script is the following:

-In this example we specified only the planet’s name, its parent, its physical size or mass and its orbit size or period.
+In this example we specified only the planet's name, its parent, its physical size or mass and its orbit size or period.
 SpaceEngine will compute or generate the rest of data procedurally.
-You may find a lot of such “poor data planets” in SpaceEngine’s exoplanets catalog, because often mass or radius and period is all data known to modern astronomy.
+You may find a lot of such "poor data planets" in SpaceEngine's exoplanets catalog, because often mass or radius and period are all the data known about them to modern astronomy.

 You may disable the procedural generation of some tags, except for Surface and Orbit.
-For example, if you are creating a planet with no life and no rings, you must not type the Life and Rings tags in the code.
-But SpaceEngine may generate them procedurally.
+For example, if you are creating a planet with no life and no rings, you shouldn't type the Life and Rings tags in the code.
+SpaceEngine may, however, generate them procedurally.
 In this case you may use these parameters (in the Planet tag) to prevent the procedural generation:

 There is a special "No" parameter:

-Now let’s look at all planet script tags and parameters.
+Now let's look at all of the planet script tags and parameters.